Greatest Hits (Tracy Byrd album)

-Greatest Hits is the second greatest hits compilation released by American country music artist Tracy Byrd.
+Greatest Hits is the second compilation album by American country music artist Tracy Byrd.
 It was released in 2005 as his only album for BNA Records.
 The tracks "Revenge of a Middle-Aged Woman" and "Johnny Cash" were previously unreleased; only the former was released as a single.
 "Johnny Cash", however, was later recorded by Jason Aldean for his 2007 album Relentless, and his version was a Top Ten hit on the country music charts.
 The songs "Watermelon Crawl" and "I'm from the Country" were newly recorded for this compilation.